 - Drill Down Options - By default, you'll be looking at Projects, but you can drill down By Client, By Department, By Role or even By Person to see how much Revenue is being made or how many hours spent by an Person or Department, for example.

 - Project Data by Period - Here is where you'll see the actual data that's being surfaced!
 For the Data Set you pick (Hours/Revenue), you'll see what was Planned and the Actual Billable*, Actual Non-Billable and Actual Total that were recorded through Timesheets.
 In addition, the Actual vs. Planned tells you the quantity of how much your Actual Total beat or missed your Plans by, while the Actual Variance % tells you the percentage the team exceeded or missed Plans.

-- Alert Thresholds - We're particularly proud of this one - we know that one-size is not fit all for red flags - whether to validate success or signal a course-change.
-For that reason, we've made the Alerting Thresholds for Actual Variance % customizable!
+- Alert Thresholds - We know that one-size does not fit all for red flags - whether to validate success or signal a course-change.
+The Alerting Thresholds for Actual Variance % is customizable!
 You may want to highlight Variances that are over 80% and under 20%, or maybe you want to see 30% and 70%.
 Adjusting this threshold will help you to get at the window you most care about.

 - Columns/Search/CSV - In addition to finding a specific Project/Client/Etc. using Search, we've also added customizability for which Columns you do/don't see!
 You can download your data set to a CSV here, as well.

 Check out this article for more information on how we define billable and non-billable Hours.

 How do I identify which Projects to look at?

 While the Project Health by Period report helps you drill in on specific Projects, it can be a lot to look at and isn't really focused on how the Projects are doing as a whole.
 That's where the Project Health Overview Report comes in!
 Check out our article about that Report for more info!